Preferred stock: Germany

 The rights of holders of preference shares in Germany are usually rather similar to those of ordinary shares, except for some dividend preference and no voting right in many topics of shareholders' meetings.
 Preference shares in German stock exchanges are usually indicated with V, VA, or Vz (short for Vorzugsaktie)—for example, "BMW Vz"—in contrast to St, StA (short for Stammaktie), or NA (short for Namensaktie) for standard shares.
 Preference shares with multiple voting rights (e.g., at RWE or Siemens) have been abolished.

 Preferred stock may comprise up to half of total equity.
 It is convertible into common stock, but its conversion requires approval by a majority vote at the stockholders' meeting.
 If the vote passes, German law requires consensus with preferred stockholders to convert their stock (which is usually encouraged by offering a one-time premium to preferred stockholders).
 The firm's intention to do so may arise from its financial policy (i.e. its ranking in a specific index).
 Industry stock indices usually do not consider preferred stock in determining the daily trading volume of a company's stock; for example, they do not qualify the company for a listing due to a low trading volume in common stocks.

+India

+Section 43 of the Companies Act, 2013 lists two types of share capital a company could have—equity share capital and preference share capital.
+The explanation to the section defines preference share capital as part of the issued share capital of the company which carries or would carry a preferential right with respect to payment of dividend, and repayment in case of a winding up or repayment of capital.